kristoffPotgieter/cape_town_NEDUM_Python/README.rst

 **Step 5**: Launch **NEDUM-2D**

 * From **NEDUM-2D** root folder, execute the ``main_nb`` notebook (either in .py or .ipynb format) to run the simulations and obtain a preview of results.
 A non-interactive copy is shown in the documentation for illustrative purposes
 * Run one of the plots scripts to export tables and figures in dedicated subfolders under the ``4.
-Sorties`` folder
+Output`` folder
 * If needed, run the calibration script to calibrate parameters again if undelrying data has changed
 * See :doc:`../technical_doc` for more details on running custom simulations / calibration